cjdoris/Cliff.jl/README.md

-# Cliff.jl
+# 🏔️ Cliff.jl

-Cliff is a lightweight, type-stable argument parsing library for Julia.
+🏔️ Cliff (the "command line interface factory," or CLI factory) is a lightweight, type-stable argument parsing library for Julia built to help you assemble polished CLIs without fuss.
 It provides three building blocks:

 - `Argument` – defines positional arguments, short options, long options, and flags.
 - `Command` – describes a sub-command with its own arguments and nested sub-commands.